Introduction

 NEAR uses a staking pool factory with a whitelisted staking contract to ensure delegators’ funds are safe.
 In order to run a validator on NEAR, a staking pool must be deployed to a NEAR account and integrated into a NEAR validator node.
 Delegators must use a UI or the command line to stake to the pool.
 A staking pool is a smart contract that is deployed to a NEAR account.

-Note: STAKING POOL CONTRACT CANNOT HAVE WRITE ACCESS TO ALL SUB ACCOUNTS FUNDS OR DATA, this also applies for any sub accounts on NEAR.
+Note: STAKING POOL CONTRACT WONT HAVE WRITE ACCESS TO ALL SUB ACCOUNTS FUNDS OR DATA, this also applies for any sub accounts on NEAR, that means your staking balance is SAFU!

 Deploy a Staking Pool Contract